MaslowCommunityGarden/Motor-Gear-Upgrade/BOM.md

-You can buy this kit from the Maslow Surplus Parts website here [here](https://maslowsurplusparts.com/products/motor-gear-upgrade)
+You can buy this part from the Maslow Surplus Parts website here [here](https://maslowsurplusparts.com/products/motor-gear-upgrade)